-The purpose of this educational offering is to give the clinician a basic, working knowledge of the principles involving patient rights.
+This educational offering aims to give clinicians a basic, working knowledge of the principles involving patient rights.

-Patient rights encompasses legal and ethical issues between the patient and the health care provider that include the patient's right to quality health care which is without bias, the right to privacy, and the right to information enabling informed decision making regarding treatment choices.
+Patient rights encompass legal and ethical issues between the patient and the health care provider.
+These include the patient's right to quality health care without bias, the right to privacy, and the right to information, which enables informed decision-making regarding treatment choices.

-The American Hospital Association first adopted a Patient's Bill of Rights in 1973 to ensure that hospitals were sensitive to the needs of patients in the areas of race, religion, ethic background, linguistics, age, and gender as well as the needs of persons with disabilities.
+The American Hospital Association first adopted a Patient's Bill of Rights in 1973 to ensure that hospitals were sensitive to patients' needs in the areas of race, religion, ethic background, linguistics, age, and gender, as well as the needs of persons with disabilities.

-The American Hospital Association further went on to add that the rights of the patient could be exercised by a health care proxy in the event that the patient was unable to exercise his own rights.
+The American Hospital Association went on to add that a health care proxy could exercise a patient's rights in the event that the patient was unable to do so.